CBZ Holdings: History

-The flagship business of the Group, CBZ Bank Limited, was founded in 1980.
-It was taken over by the Government of Zimbabwe in 1991, to avert looming liquidation and was renamed Commercial Bank of Zimbabwe Limited.
-The company was listed on the Zimbabwe Stock Exchange in 1998.
-In 2005, the company rebranded, creating CBZ Bank as the main business and CBZ Holdings Limited as the holding company.
-The member businesses of the Group are as illustrated in the table below, as at 31 December 2017.
+The flagship business of the Group, CBZ Bank Limited, was founded in 1980 as the Bank of Credit and Commerce Zimbabwe Limited.
+It was taken over by the Government of Zimbabwe in 1991, to avert looming liquidation after its parent company collapsed and was renamed Commercial Bank of Zimbabwe Limited.
+Paul Tangi Mhova Mkondo was one of the main principal founders of the bank.